-10 Oct Swiss Law Confidentiality Agreements
+05 Mar Swiss Law Confidentiality Agreements

-The principles of breach of confidentiality derive from Megarry J`s statement in Coco v AN Clarke (Engineers) Ltd RPC 41.
-The three elements are as follows: confidentiality obligations between the parties are often limited to a period determined by the treaty.
-Time can be determined by the period for which confidential information is likely to remain sensitive, given that in many cases commercial information has lost this quality within a few years.
+The principles of breach of confidentiality derive from the statement of Megarry J. in Coco v.
+AN Clarke (Engineers) Ltd RPC 41.
+The three elements are: Confidentiality obligations between the parties are often limited to a period specified in the contract.
+The time frame can be determined by the period during which confidential information is likely to remain sensitive, as in many cases business information has lost this quality within a few years.
 Confidentiality clauses are also dealt with on a case-by-case basis in Switzerland.
-In Switzerland, it is customary for collective contracts to include confidentiality clauses.
-This proposal contains a unilateral confidentiality agreement governed by Swiss law.
-The unilateral nature of the agreement means that only one party is bound by the confidentiality obligations. at the time of receipt or disclosure was or is subsequently available to the public (without breach of confidentiality obligations on the part of the receiving party); Confidential information must be of a specific nature.
-It must not be contaminated by other non-confidential information that they lose their identity and are therefore outside of confidentiality restrictions.
+In Switzerland, it is common for collective agreements to contain confidentiality clauses.
+This proposal contains a unilateral confidentiality agreement subject to Swiss law.
+The unilateral nature of the agreement means that only one party is bound by the confidentiality obligations. was or is subsequently available to the public at the time of receipt or disclosure (without breach of confidentiality obligations on the part of the receiving party); Confidential information must be of a special nature.
+They should not be so contaminated by other non-confidential information that they lose their identity and are therefore outside of confidentiality restrictions.